...

 Numerous resources and support networks can guide you through your journey:

-2. Legal aid organizations: Non-profit organizations like the Legal Services Corporation provide eligible individuals free or low-cost legal assistance.
+2. Legal aid organizations: Non-profit organizations like the Legal Services Corporation provide eligible individuals with free or low-cost legal assistance.

 3. Advocacy groups: Groups like the Rape, Abuse & Incest National Network (RAINN) or the National Coalition Against Domestic Violence (NCADV) offer support, resources, and legal referrals.